thhong-design/Exercise-06b-Animations/README.md

 Textures from: https://freepbr.com/
 Models and animations from: Mixamo.com

 # Created by

-Nathan Mishler
+Tyler Hong